John P. Allegrante: Global engagement

 Allegrante is a globalist and has been engaged in several international collaborations that focus on understanding and improving human population health.
 During the mid-1990s, he led delegations of nursing and public health professionals for Health Volunteers Overseas to Vietnam as part of the Clinton Administration's U.S.-Vietnam reconciliation efforts to build capacity in the country's higher education sector.
 Later, as an Open Society Foundations International Scholar, he was a faculty member in the higher education support program in Central Asia.
 He worked with the Kazakhstan School of Public Health to strengthen capacity of junior faculty and has written about the public health policy challenges and priorities for Kazakhstan.

 In 2005, he was selected to be a Fulbright Specialist in Public/Global Health and later, in 2007, a Fulbright U.S. Scholar in Iceland.
 There, he began a collaboration with Icelandic behavioral and social scientists who are researching the prevalence and prevention of substance use in Iceland and other Nordic and European countries.
 Allegrante has been collaborating as a senior investigator with a multidisciplinary team of behavioral and social scientists at Reykjavik University, who are studying child and adolescent health in a developmental life course study of the 2004 Icelandic birth cohort.
 Recent studies by the group, published in The Lancet Psychiatry and the JCCP Advances, have reported on the impact of COVID-19 on adolescent mental health.
-The research has been supported by grants from the U.S.-Icelandic Fulbright Program, Icelandic Centre for Research and the European Research Council.
+The research has been supported by grants from the U.S.-Icelandic Fulbright Commission, Icelandic Centre for Research and the European Research Council.

 Allegrante has taught as a Fulbright visiting professor at Reykjavik University, where he now holds an Honorary Professorship in the Department of Psychology and as an Erasmus Programme visiting professor in the Europubhealth Programme at the École des Hautes Études en Santé Publique (EHESP French School of Public Health) in Rennes and at Mary Immaculate College in Limerick.
 He also has taught at Fudan University, Kiel University, and the University of Tokyo.
 A Fulbright Ambassador emeritus, he is a director and vice-chair of the board of One To World, a non-profit organization that is designated by the U.S. Department of State as the official coordinator of enrichment programs for visiting Fulbright grantees studying in the greater New York area.

-He is the co-founder of the Anxiety Culture Project, a joint research project of Kiel University and Teachers College.
+He is the co-founder with Ulrich Hoinkes of Kiel University of the Anxiety Culture Project, a joint research project of Kiel University and Teachers College.
+Allegrante is the principal editor of the forthcoming book, Anxiety Culture: The New Global State of Human Affairs (Johns Hopkins University Press), which is based on the project.